cdktf/cdktf-provider-cloudflare/docs/waitingRoom.csharp.md

 - *Type:* object

+Only available for the Waiting Room Advanced subscription.

 Disables automatic renewal of session cookies.
+If `true`, an accepted user will have session_duration minutes to browse the site.
+After that, they will have to go through the waiting room again.
+If `false`, a user's session cookie will be automatically renewed on every request.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/4.52.0/docs/resources/waiting_room#disable_session_renewal WaitingRoom#disable_session_renewal}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.0.0/docs/resources/waiting_room#disable_session_renewal WaitingRoom#disable_session_renewal}

 ---